richmahn/en_tn/README.md

 If you only need to change a word or two, this may be the quickest way to make your change.
 See the [protected branch workflow](https://help.door43.org/en/knowledgebase/15-door43-content-service/docs/46-protected-branch-workflow) document for step by step instructions.

 **Note:** You must be careful not to delete any tab characters when editing with this method.
+Also, you CANNOT manually input the tab characters using the tab bar on your keyboard, because DCS will save them as spaces and not as tab separators.
+The best way to insert tab separators is by copying and pasting tab characters from an existing tNote.

 ## Structure